DOdrums/PortfolioProjectThree/README.md

 #### Edit

 After being presented with the inventory options, if user presses E, they can edit certain fields in the inventory.
-They will be guided through a series a questions, depending on the option they choose.
+They will be guided through a series of questions, depending on the option they choose.

 ![edit](assets/images/app-edit.png)